danielsobrado/ainovelprompter/README.md

 ### Prerequisites

 - Windows 10 or higher with WSL enabled.
+(Or just Ubuntu)
 - Basic familiarity with Linux command line and SQL.

 ---